Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 Remember to stay consistent when you alternate.

-Also, don't think that you can cheese it by playing them as jumps, like in osu!mania.
+Also, don\'t think that you can cheese it by playing them as jumps, like in osu!mania.
 No charts are fast enough to enable that.
-Cheesing will also screw up your muscle memory, and that's bad<sup>[citation needed]</sup>.
+Cheesing will also screw up your muscle memory, and that\'s bad<sup>[citation needed]</sup>.

 To practise streams, you can play charts that have a lot of trills.
 Trills will drill the muscle memory of alternating and tapping at a constant rate into your muscle memory.